snumprlab/budgeted-cl/README.md

 You may change various arguments for different experiments.
 - `NOTE`: Short description of the experiment.
 Experiment result and log will be saved at `results/DATASET/NOTE`.
   - WARNING: logs/results with the same dataset and note will be overwritten!
 - `MODE`: CL method to be applied.
-Methods implemented in this version are: [sdp, clib, er, mir, gdumb, der++]
+Methods implemented in this version are: [ours, er, mir, der, aser, memo, ...]
 - `DATASET`: Dataset to use in experiment.
-Supported datasets are: [cifar10, cifar100, tinyimagenet, imagenet]
+Supported datasets are: [cifar10, cifar100, clear10, clear100, imagenet]
 - `REPEAT`: Number of periods in the Periodic Gaussian data stream.
 Set `REPEAT=1` for non-periodic case.
-- `SIGMA`: Standard deviation of the Gaussian distribution in Gaussian and Periodic Gaussian data stream.
+- `SIGMA`: Standard deviation of the Gaussian distribution in Gaussian data stream (10: gaussian scheduled setup, 0: disjoint setup).
 - `USE_AMP`: Use automatic mixed precision (amp), for faster running and reducing memory cost.
 - `MEM_SIZE`: Maximum number of samples in the episodic memory.
 - `ONLINE_ITER`: Number of model updates per sample.